icdfa/soc-training-program/Module-2/Labs/Week-6-Lab-Introduction-to-Security-Onion.md

 # Week 6 Lab: Introduction to Security Onion

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Install and configure Security Onion in a virtual environment.
+- Generate and capture network traffic using tools like Nmap and Metasploit.
+- Analyze security alerts in the Security Onion console.
+- Pivot from alerts to full packet captures for in-depth analysis.

 ## Objective

 To install and configure Security Onion in your virtual lab and use it to detect and analyze malicious traffic.